Reserved political positions: Eritrea

-10 seats out of 105 seats in Parliament are reserved for women.
+10 seats out of 105 seats in the National Assembly are reserved for women.

 Rwanda

 In the Parliament of Rwanda, a minimum of 30% of elected members of the 26-member Senate must be women.
 In the 80-member Chamber of Deputies, 24 of these seats are reserved for women, elected through a joint assembly of local government officials; another 3 seats are reserved for youth and disabled members.

 Partly resulting from this arrangement, 45 female deputies were elected to the Parliament in 2008, making the country the first and only independent country to possess a female majority in its national legislature.

 Tanzania

-At least 20% of seats are required to be set aside for women in accordance with Article 66.1(b) of the Constitution.
-Currently 113 of 393 (28%) are set aside.
+At least 20% of seats in the National Assembly are required to be set aside for women in accordance with Article 66.1(b) of the Constitution.
+Currently, 113 of 393 (28%) are set aside.

 Uganda

 The Ugandan constitution provides for a reserved woman's parliamentary seat from each of the 39 districts.